SEO Rankings in eCommerce

 Working with an Experienced SEO Developer

 In today's highly competitive B2B markets, simple design and website development aren't enough to guarantee successful online marketing.
 You need a content-development strategy to impress both search engines and users who prefer getting their information from articles instead of ads.
-The right development associate can help your company keep up with the rapidly evolving, detail-oriented work that SEO involves.
+The right development associate can help your company keep up with the rapidly evolving, detail-oriented work that SEO services involve.
 Choosing a knowledgeable company that understands the B2B process simplifies keeping up-to-date on Google's algorithms and offers other solutions such as integrating keywords into website content, marketing campaigns, social media channels, images and website features.
 Strong B2B platform integrations automate many processes such as detailed site reporting, gathering BI about your competitors' SEO strategies and continuously monitoring SEO results so that updates and improvements are easy to manage.

 Wolfgangdigital.com: Irish E-Commerce Study Q2 2014 www.wolfgangdigital.com/blog/irish-e-commerce-study-q2-2014-from-the-wolfgang-lab#sthash.rJfmtv5g.dpufwww.wolfgangdigital.com/blog/irish-e-commerce-study-q2-2014-from-the-wolfgang-lab#sthash.rJfmtv5g.dpuf